red-collar-official/flutter_kore/packages/umvvm/docs/di.md

 ### Async initialization

-If you want to create instance that is initialized asynchronously you can pass <b>async</b> param to <b>Instance</b> annotation
+If you want to create mvvm instance that is initialized asynchronously you can pass <b>async</b> param to <b>Instance</b> annotation
 Or you can use predefined default annotations.

-You must mark instances as async if they depend on other async instances.
+<b>Important:</b> You must mark instances as async if they depend on other async instances.

 Then you can get async instances with <b>getAsync</b> method.